 The Grids dialog of the map Item Properties panel provides the possibility to add several grids to a map item.

-- With the and buttons you can add or remove a selected grid. - With the A and buttons you can move a grid in the list and set the drawing priority.
+- With the the buttons you can add or remove a selected grid. - With the \triangle and \bigtriangledown buttons you can move a grid in the list and set the drawing priority.